Pop Culture Madness!

 Austrian Inge Sargent married a Prince from Burma (Myanmar), but he didn't tell her he was a Prince until they sailed back to Burma and were greeted at the docks by hundreds of well-wishers.

-The first transgender American woman, Christine Jorgensen, had to travel to Denmark to perform sex change operation.
-She was an instant celebrity when she returned to New York in 1953, and jokes like "Christine Jorgensen went abroad, and came back a broad" didn't bother her.
+The first transgender American woman, Christine Jorgensen, had to travel to Denmark to perform a sex change operation.
+She was an instant celebrity when she returned to New York in 1953, and jokes like “Christine Jorgensen went abroad, and came back a broad” didn’t bother her.

 Soviet scientists first observed that unpeeling a roll of Scorch Tape in a vacuum produces X-rays.